Childhood Bible Stories

-Old Testament StoryReading time · 6 min · ages 3–8
+Old Testament Story6 min to read aloud · ages 3–8

 The Creation Story for Kids.

 The Creation story from Genesis 1-2 is the very beginning of the Bible.
-It tells how God made the world — the sky, the sea, every animal, and every person — and called it all very good.
+It tells how God made the world: the sky, the sea, every animal, and every person.
+God called it all very good.

 Passage